cuspycode/peerpaste/README.md

 You can also specify the port number via e.g. `--port 12345`.
 The default is a random port number picked by the operating system.

+#### [Linux desktop] The clipboard is cleared when the application exits!

+This is a known bug in the Xorg/X11 clipboard design.
+The X clipboard is only a reference to the original data, so when the originating application exits, the reference doesn't refer to anything anymore.
+The solution is to either use the clipboard data before exiting peerpaste desktop, or by running a clipboard manager (e.g. `xsel` or some other alternative).

 #### [Linux desktop] Why is the text so fuzzy?

 By default, the desktop application uses full pixel antialiasing on Linux, which looks fuzzy when compared to the more commonly used subpixel antialiasing.
 The reason is that Java can't determine the subpixel arrangement when running on Linux.
 But you can enable subpixel antialiasing explicitly by providing the command-line argument `--aa <VALUE>` where `<VALUE>` is one of: